mike-ward/mike-ward.github.io/deskdrive.md

 Configuration (image at right) is just a click away and allows you to specify which types of media to monitor.
 So simple, it just works.
 Download it today!

-***
-The Desk Drive installer includes offers to install other programs which requires on-line access.
-Some of you have asked for an off-line installer for use in corporate environments.
-You can now purchase one at <https://sites.fastspring.com/mikeward/instant/deskdrive>.
-***

 Help me localize Desk Drive!
 The distribution contains a file named `DeskDrive.exe.xml` that contains localized strings and instructions.
 Add your language to the file, send it to me, and I'll include it in the next release.
 Thanks!